We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 I have not experienced this yet but the other main complaint that I’ve seen in my research was around the suction power.
 People complain that after a few months it loses suction and doesn’t have enough power, particularly for rugs.
 I haven’t experienced that but like I mentioned, If something like that happens within the first year, you are covered under the manufacturer’s warranty.
 Usually, you can fix it yourself by opening up the canister and making sure nothing is blocking the air passage.

-If you have the budget to invest a little more, a great option is another one from Bissell called the Hard Floor Expert Multi-Cyclonic Canister Vacuum.
+If you have the budget to invest a little more, a great option is another one from Bissell called the Hard Floor Expert Multi-Cyclonic Canister Vacuum (see on Amazon).

 This vacuum is very similar to the Expert Deluxe that I own.
 The main differences are it has slightly more power at 9.2 amps compared to 7, an 18-foot power cord and a larger dirt tank.
 It has the same attachments and versatility as the Expert Deluxe.